General Deformations of Point Configurations Viewed By a Pinhole Model Camera: Introduction

 \section{Introduction}

 Non-Rigid Structure from Motion (NRSfM) from a monocular camera has been addressed in a number of papers.
-The setup is a single camera (monocular) tracking a deforming object.
-Of course if there are no constraints every point in every image has an unbounded depth ambiguity.
-In the literature various constraints have been added, locally or globally, to facilitate the computation of numerical solutions of the 3D shape of a deforming object.

-As the general problem is very unconstrained there have been many papers addressing certain specifications of the general case, for example instead of a perspective camera a weak perspective or affine camera is assumed, \cite{Akhter_nonrigidstructure,DBLP:journals/pami/GotardoM11,Jingyu Yan and Marc Pollefeys,6247905,conf/eccv/AngstP12} or instead of a general deformation of the object the assumption is that the nonrigid object deforms as a linear combination of K rigid shapes \cite{Hartley08perspectivenonrigid}.
+The setup is a camera tracking a deforming object.
+As the general problem is unconstrained there have been many papers addressing certain specifications of the general case, for example using a weak perspective or affine camera, \cite{Akhter_nonrigidstructure,DBLP:journals/pami/GotardoM11,Jingyu Yan and Marc Pollefeys,6247905,conf/eccv/AngstP12} or when the deformation of the object is restricted to be a linear combination of $k$ rigid shapes \cite{Hartley08perspectivenonrigid}.
 There are also a number of papers that constrain the deformation of the object to a physical model or a parameterized family of deformations which they then attempt to solve for in an optimization framework \cite{6310582}.
 A review of much of the relevant literature can be found in \cite{Salzmann}.

 The general case of deforming configurations of points has also received attention, but with some restrictions.
 Some authors consider configurations of points moving with constrained motions~\cite{Wolf-2001,Levin-2001}.
-Other papers treat general motion but restrict their analysis to the case of a single point~\cite{Avidan-1999,Kaminski-2004,Kaminski-2011}.
+Other papers treat general motion but restrict their analysis to the case of a single point~\cite{Avidan-1999,Kaminski-2002,Kaminski-2004,Kaminski-2011}.
 There has not been much published on the theoretical underpinnings of the recovery of structure of deforming configurations of points.

 In this paper we analyze, for the first time, the complexity and ambiguities of a fixed perspective camera tracking a parametrically set of deforming body of points in 3D.
-When the points move rigidly this is the classic Structure from Motion problem~\cite{Hartley-Zisserman}.
+When the points move rigidly this is the classic Structure from Motion (SfM) ~\cite{Hartley-Zisserman}.